kfei/slack-cleaner/README.md

 # Delete all messages from a channel
 slack-cleaner --token=<TOKEN> --message --channel general

+# Delete all messages from a private group
+slack-cleaner --token=<TOKEN> --message --group hr

+# Delete all messages from a direct message channel
+slack-cleaner --token=<TOKEN> --message --direct sherry

 # Delete all messages from certain user
 slack-cleaner --token=<TOKEN> --message --channel gossip --user johndoe